DimiOui/42-born2beroot/README.md

 # To setup a viable 42 Virtual Machine, follow these steps :

- - Make sure VM is installed on the current system and download the latest debian disk image
+ - Make sure VirtualBox is installed on the current system and download the latest debian disk image
  - Create a new Virtual Machine - Linux - Debian 64Bits - 1Go RAM - create VDI - Dynamically allocated - 8GB
  (Make sure to install your VM in sgoinfre folder if your working from a school computer)
  - Download a Debian stable distribution iso from the internet (debian-XX.X.X-amd64-netinst.iso)